piyush-bagad/test_repo/README.md

 * `git branch -a`: Lists all branches and shows a `*` ahead of the current branch on which HEAD resides.
 * `git branch test_branch`: Created a new branch from your current position of HEAD.
 You will need to `checkout` to the new branch in order to set the HEAD position to the new branch.
 * `git checkout -b test_branch`: Equivalent to `git branch test_branch` + `git checkout test_branch`
+* `git merge`: Read more in docs.
+Need careful attention.

 ### Misc